White automatic Sliding Door

 • Clear Diagnostics: Comprehensive LED and LCD diagnostic messages simplify troubleshooting and maintenance.

-• Smart Connectivity: Supports connecting multiple sensors in a chain, ideal for wider or complex doors.
+• Smart Connectivity: Supports connecting multiple sensors in a chain, ideal for large automatic sliding door systems and complex entrances.

 Drawbacks: